-As discussed earlier, only two randomized trials directly compared two longacting opioids.
-One of these trials compared two different long-acting opioids (transdermal fentanyl and long-acting morphine) and the other compared once-daily versus twice-daily preparations of oral morphine.
+As discussed earlier, only three randomized trials (two reviewed in the original report and one in update #1) directly compared two long-acting opioids.
+One of these trials35 compared two different long-acting opioids (transdermal fentanyl and long-acting morphine) and another36 compared once-daily versus twice-daily preparations of oral morphine.
 Neither study assessed rates of addiction or abuse.
 No deaths were reported in either study.
+The last head-to-head trial was a very small trial (n=18) study of transdermal fentanyl versus twice-daily oral morphine in patients with chronic pancreatitis.22 Because of its very small size and limited focus on adverse events, it did not provide usable information about comparative adverse event rates and is not further reviewed here.

-The trial which compared transdermal fentanyl with long-acting oral morphine was rated poor-quality for adverse event assessment (Evidence Table 2.1).
-This trial failed to adequately meet six out of the seven predefined criteria for adverse event assessment.
+The trial which compared transdermal fentanyl with long-acting oral morphine was rated poor-quality for adverse event assessment (Evidence Table 2.1).35 This trial failed to adequately meet six out of the seven predefined criteria for adverse event assessment.
 This trial found no significant differences in reported rates of overall or "serious" (not defined) complications.
 Constipation was significantly lower for transdermal fentanyl compared to long-acting morphine (29% vs. 48%, p<0.001) only as assessed by a bowel function questionnaire, and not by patient-reported or investigator-observed symptoms.
 The rate of withdrawals due to adverse event for all patients favored long-acting oral morphine (11% vs. 4%, p value not reported), but did not differ significantly in the subgroup not previously on fentanyl or morphine.

-The trial which compared once-daily versus twice-daily preparations of oral morphine was also rated poor-quality for adverse events (Evidence Table 2.1).
-This trial failed to adequately meet five out of the seven predefined criteria for adverse event assessment.
+The trial which compared once-daily versus twice-daily preparations of oral morphine was also rated poor-quality for adverse events (Evidence Table 2.1).36 This trial failed to adequately meet five out of the seven predefined criteria for adverse event assessment.
 Serious complications (not defined) occurred in 6 enrolled patients, but the rates of serious complications were not reported for each treatment group.
 This trial found a significantly higher rate of constipation in patients on once-daily morphine given in the morning (49%) vs. twice-daily morphine (29%), but a lower rate of asthenia (1% vs. 9%).
 The overall withdrawal rates in treated patients were 37-45%, with withdrawal rates due to adverse events ranging from 23-25%.